Manipur HC orders status quo on mass burial site; 17 injured in violence | Law-Order

 After long deliberation with various stakeholders late in the night, the ITLF concluded that it would consider the request of the MHA provided ''they give us a written assurance on five demands'', Vualzong said.

-The legalisation of the burial site at S Boljang in Churachandpur and the withdrawal of state forces comprising personnel from the Meitei community from the hill districts of Manipur were among the five demands made by the Kuki-Zomi organisation.
+The legalisation of the burial site in Churachandpur and the withdrawal of state forces comprising personnel from the Meitei community from the hill districts of Manipur were among the five demands made by the Kuki-Zomi organisation.

-Rai said, ''The government of India appeals to all concerned to maintain peace and communal harmony and assures that it will spare no efforts to resolve the issue amicably to the utmost satisfaction of all parties within a period of seven days.''
-The appeal has also been made to Coordinating Committee on Manipur Integrity (COCOMI), a platform of the Meitei people.
+An appeal has also been made to Coordinating Committee on Manipur Integrity (COCOMI), a platform of Meitei groups to similarly maintain peace.

-Vualzong later said, ''After we received the letter from Rai, we had consultations among ourselves and the public.
-As per his assurance, we have decided to postpone the burial programme for seven days.''
 Earlier, additional central security forces had rushed to the Bishnupur-Churachandpur district boundary following the call by the ITLF.
+Two persons including a Manipur Rifles policeman were also injured in a gunfight at Senjam Chirang in Imphal West district on Thursday morning, police said.

 More than 160 people lost their lives and several hundred were injured since the ethnic clashes broke out in Manipur on May 3, after a 'Tribal Solidarity March' was organised in the hill districts to protest against the Meitei community's demand for Scheduled Tribe (ST) status.